 How to deal with common family problems

 Almost nothing can be accomplished in an impactful and healthy way if emotions are running high.
-Be aware of your thoughts, words, and actions, and approach resolution with as much reserve as possible.
+Be aware of your thoughts, words, and actions, and approach resolution with as much calm as possible.

 Allowing yourself to spiral out of control and make an isolated issue into something bigger than it needs to be will also heighten conflict.
 Stick to the issue at hand and be intentional in your plan to navigate your challenges.